-programs to serve the interests of the OIT student body and the Klamath Falls community, operate KTEC.
+KTEC is the campus radio station licensed to the Oregon State Board of Higher Education by the Federal Communications Commission and is the oldest FM station in Southern Oregon.
+Student staff and volunteers manage and operate KTEC, with programs to serve the interests of the Oregon Tech student body and the Klamath Falls community.
 Throughout the school year, KTEC provides a varied program schedule of music, educational material and special events.
 As KTEC staff members, students will practice and perfect their knowledge by producing both live and pre-programmed broadcasts.
+For more information, visit the KTEC web page at www.oit.edu/ktec.